DreamWorks Animation in amusement parks: History

 In July 2012, DreamWorks CEO Jeffrey Katzenberg announced that the attractions at the American Dream Mall (formerly Meadowland Mills and Meadowland Xanadu) in the Meadowlands Sports Complex at East Rutherford, New Jersey will be themed to DreamWorks' animated productions.
 In September 2016, the mall's owner Triple Five Group announced that Nickelodeon Universe will also occupy the indoor amusement park space and DreamWorks Animation would work with partnership in creating the park.
 In November 2018, the mall's vice president of Communications announced the opening date of September 2019 but by that date it was delayed to November 27, 2019, before being delayed again.
 By October 25, 2019, the Nickelodeon Universe theme park opened at the American Dream.
 In February 2020, the park announced its opening date of March 19, 2020.
 However, the onset COVID-19 pandemic caused American Dream to delay the opening again.
 In September 2020, the park announced that it will finally open on October 1, 2020, along with the rest of the mall.
 On October 1, 2020, DreamWorks Water Park officially opened to the public.

 In February 2013, it was revealed that DreamWorks Animation has partnered with Regions GC to build in Russia Europe's largest indoor theme parks.
 Set in Moscow, Saint Petersburg and Yekaterinburg, each park would incorporate a movie and concert hall, 4D movie theater, three-star 400-room hotel and retails.
 The parks, which were expected to be completed in 2015, would feature themes based on Shrek, Madagascar, How to Train Your Dragon, Kung Fu Panda, and Turbo.

 In May 2013, DreamWorks signed a licensing agreement with Sands China to bring its cast of animated characters to Sands Cotai Central in Macau.
 The resorts would present a series of performances, parades, dining experiences, meet-and-greets and photo opportunities highlighting characters such as Po from Kung Fu Panda; Shrek, Fiona and Puss in Boots from Shrek; Alex the Lion, King Julien and the Penguins from Madagascar and Toothless and Hiccup from How to Train Your Dragon.

-In January 2024, Universal Destinations and Experiences announced How to Train Your Dragon — Isle of Berk will be one of the five featured lands at Universal Epic Universe.
-The park is scheduled to open in May 2025.
+In January 2024, Universal Destinations and Experiences announced How to Train Your Dragon — Isle of Berk as one of the five featured worlds at Universal Epic Universe.
+The world opened alongside the rest of the park on May 22, 2025.